 1/2 cup (65g) powdered sugar

 2 cups (350g) chopped chocolate of your preference

 2 cups (500ml) heavy cream or half and half.

 - PROCESS -

-In the bowl of a stand mixer fitted with the whisk attachment, combine the gelatine and 1/2 a cup of cold water.
-Leave to stand for 10 minutes to bloom while you prepare the sugar syrup.
+In the bowl of a stand mixer fitted with the whisk attachment, combine the cold water and gelatine.
+Mix well with a fork, and leave to bloom while you prepare the sugar syrup.